-How to identify power-hungry software with Windows Task Manager?
+How to identify energy-intensive software using Windows Task Manager?

-Is your laptop draining quickly?
-Do you notice abnormal overheating?
-The source of the problem could be power-hungry software that is hogging your system resources.
-Fortunately, Windows Task Manager offers valuable tools for identifying and terminating these power-hungry software programs.
+Is your laptop battery draining quickly?
+Are you noticing abnormal overheating?
+The problem could be caused by resource-intensive software that's hogging your system's resources.
+Fortunately, Windows Task Manager offers valuable tools for identifying and closing these energy-guzzling programs.

 Step 1: Open Task Manager:

-• Ctrl + Shift + Esc keys at the same time .
+• Press Ctrl + Shift + Esc .

 • Right-click on the taskbar and select Task Manager .